bennuttall/one-wire-temperature-sensor/README.md

 ## GPIO Zero

 There is a plan to add this sensor to the GPIO Zero library.
-It is expected in v1.3.
 See [GitHub Issue #93](https://github.com/RPi-Distro/python-gpiozero/issues/93) for updates.